LemmensDaan/ngx-cumulio/README.md

 }
 ```

-You can use your own dashboards and tabs if you want.
+You can use your own dashboards if you want.
 Now we want to go to different dashboards depending on which tab we are on.

 ```Typescript